sboily/wazo-confgend-driver-pjsip/README.md

     make install

+If you have the market, please use the market, it's better.

 By default PJSIP channel listen on 5070 udp port.

 Please add on your user the pjsip subroutine named "pjsip".